thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-17-learn-optimize.md

 - A 2D convolution layer with 64 3×3 **filters**, giving 64 output features.
 - Each filter has weights that are learned during training.
 - Purpose: Extract local spatial features in the AP-UE grid.
 - How it interacts with the input?
 The 3×3 filter moves one small patch at a time across the input matrix.
 At each position, it looks at a 3×3 patch of the input, multiplies each input value by the corresponding filter weight, and sums up the results to produce one single number.
-This one number becomes one pixel in the output feature map.
+This one number becomes one of 64 output features.
 Then the filter moves (slides) across the input by a step (stride), repeating the process.
 - Why 3×3?
 A small window captures local dependencies without overwhelming complexity.
-- Why 64 output channels?
+- Why 64 output features?
 Enough capacity to learn a wide range of basic features.
 - **Intuition**: The filter acts like a magnifying glass.
 It scans small local regions of the input.
 It extracts important local features like "strong connection here," "weak connection there," etc.

 **Residual Blocks (ResNet-R)**